vinn-l/rsa-optimization/README.md

 - **Neon is not pursued further**

 montgomery_96bit_optimized_v3.c
-- Changed rshift1_uint32x3 from shifting by argument i to 2 routines handling specifically shift by 1 and shift by 32
+- Rewrote rshift1_uint32x3 function from shifting by argument i to 2 function handling specifically shift by 1 and shift by 32

 montgomery_96bit_optimized_v4.c
 - Register keywords to aid the compiler